wryan67/raspberry-pi-bme280/README.md

+This library will retrieve temperature, humitidy, and pressure from a bme280 sensor.

-This piece of code was forked from:  https://github.com/andreiva/raspberry-pi-bme280
+This library was forked from:  https://github.com/andreiva/raspberry-pi-bme280

+Copyright (c) 2020 Wade Ryan

 ## Download